mimetnet/node-stream-array/README.md

 var streamify = require('stream-array');
 ```

-The Array passed into stream-array() can contain any type, as it assumes the receiving stream can handle it.
-Each element will be dequeued and pushed into the following piped stream.
+The source array can contain any type as it is assumed that the receiving
+stream can handle it.
+Each element in the array will be [pushed][14] into the
+[piped][15] stream, **without** modifying the source array.

 ```
 var readable = streamify(['Hello', new Buffer('World')]);